notaum/ganttricks/README.md

 # Ganttricks

-The ONLY (that I could find) Multi-Project Timeline Visualizer!
+The only free Multi-Project Timeline Visualizer!
+(I searchead and couldnt find one)

 Like a gantt chart but with multiple tasks in each bar of the timeline view.
 Useful for managing multiple projects or multiple milestones within a project.